 It is well known that Excel has limits.
 For example, whether the workbook can be opened will be limited by available memory and system resources.
 The maximum number of rows is 1,048,576 and the maximum number of columns is 16, 384.
-Here is a summary of all Excel limits.

 But some limitations are annoying.
 For instance, the maximum number precision is 15.
 It means that the number of digits a cell can contain is only 15.
 Excel will replace digits (after the 15th digit) with zeros.
 If you enter 12345678901234567890 into a cell, you will get 12345678901234500000 instead.

-19. No Automatic Spell Checking in Excel
+19. Limitations in Spell Checking in Excel

 Microsoft Word offers automatic spell checking which can check the spelling and grammar of your files.
 It can highlight the mistakes.
 However, Excel does not automatically highlight the mistake.
 But using the Reviews > Proofing > Spelling command, you can check out the errors with your Excel files.